stratedge/lumen-pretty-json/README.md

 # lumen-pretty-json

 A clean and simple way to have JSON output through Lumen's ResponseFactory class use JSON_PRETTY_PRINT by default.
-No requirement to pass a status and headers just to then set JSON options.
-Handy for APIs.
+No requirement to pass a status and headers just to then set the JSON option for JSON_PRETTY_PRINT.
+Handy for APIs where all the returned content is JSON.

 ## Usage Examples